-

 Due to high costs, many international hauliers, both UK and foreign, were stepping back from transporting dangerous goods.
 With this in mind, to maintain and increase our available fleet of ADR hauliers, during 2009, we entered into an agreement with UK haulier, Swains of Stretton, to operate five liveried trailers round tripping between Manchester, Milan and Verona each week.

-All able to carry dangerous goods. the ability to guarantee this many trailers each week, with ADR licenses, enabled us to segregate more effectively, aiding our specialism in this sector.
+All able to carry dangerous goods, the ability to guarantee this many trailers each week, with ADR licenses, enabled us to segregate more effectively, aiding our specialism in this sector.

 Doing nothing new, but just carrying on in the same vein, 2008 returned us a turnover of £4.8m as we increased, in particular, our Spanish and General Forwarding lines, as well as growth in the Italian lines.
 Despite the economic doom and gloom of 2009, our turnover again increased, this time to £5.25m.
 Profit in 2009 was minimal, but still positive.